 A granite-tough French rugby forward whose fierce family rivalry and relentless play defined an era of Les Bleus' dominance.

-Walter Spanghero, born to Italian immigrant parents in the southwest of France, embodied the raw, physical soul of French rugby in the 1960s and 70s.
-A colossal presence in the pack, he could dominate at lock, flanker, or number eight with a blend of brute strength and surprising agility.
-His career was inextricably linked with that of his brother Claude, a fellow international, but their relationship was famously fractious, a sibling rivalry that played out on the national stage.
-Spanghero was a cornerstone of the formidable French teams that secured Five Nations championships, including the Grand Slam of 1968.
-With over 50 caps, his name became synonymous with unwavering commitment and a kind of rugged elegance.
-Off the field, his life reflected a quieter determination, a contrast to the storm he helped brew on the pitch, cementing his status as one of France's most respected and formidable players.
+Walter Spanghero was a cornerstone of the French team that won the Five Nations Grand Slam in 1968.
+Born in 1943 to Italian immigrant parents in southwest France, he embodied the raw, physical soul of French rugby in the 1960s and 70s.
+He dominated at lock, flanker, or number eight with brute strength and surprising agility.
+His career was linked with his brother Claude, a fellow international, but their relationship was famously fractious.
+Spanghero earned over 50 caps.
+His name became synonymous with unwavering commitment and rugged elegance.
+Off the field, his life reflected a quieter determination, a contrast to the storm he helped brew on the pitch.

 1928–1945